Saskatchewan’s wide-open prairie is home to a high concentration of haunted locations.

 4. Kerrobert Court House, Kerrobert

-For years staff have been reporting the sounds of disembodied whispers emanating from empty rooms and right next to people.
-The courthouse’s most common occurrence is the sound of disembodied footsteps, with a concentration of activity on the main stairway and the courtroom in the early hours of the morning.
+For years staff members have been reporting the sounds of disembodied whispers emanating from empty rooms and right next to people.
+The courthouse’s most common occurrence is the sound of disembodied footsteps, with a concentration of activity on the main stairway and the courtroom in the early morning hours.

 The story surrounding the hauntings is believed to come from an old skull locked in the evidence room during a murder trial in 1931.
-Paranormal reports date all the way back to the ’30s too!
+Paranormal reports date back to the ’30s too!

 5. Darke Hall, Regina